ReactiveX/RxSwift/Documentation/GettingStarted.md

 What you usually want is to share search results once calculated.
 That is what `>- variable` means.

-**It is usually a good rule of thumb in the UI layer to add `>- variable` at the end of transformation chain because you really want to share calculated results, and not fire separate HTTP connections when binding `searchResults` to multiple UI elements.**
+**It is usually a good rule of thumb in the UI layer to add `>- variable` at the end of transformation chain because you really want to share calculated results.
+You don't want to fire separate HTTP connections when binding `searchResults` to multiple UI elements.**

 *Additional information about `>- variable` can be found [here](#sharing-subscription-refcount-and-variable-operator)*

 ## Making HTTP requests

-Making http requests is one of the first things people try to do with Rx.
+Making http requests is one of the first things people try.

-You first need to build `NSURLRequest` object that represents the work that needs to be made.
-Is it a GET request, or a POST request, what is the request body, query parameters ...
+You first need to build `NSURLRequest` object that represents the work that needs to be done.

+Request determines is it a GET request, or a POST request, what is the request body, query parameters ...

 This is how you can create a simple GET request